jacobjerryarackal/SpaceX-clone/README.md

 2. ## Explore the Website:
 - Browse through various pages, including details about Falcon 9, Falcon Heavy, Dragon, Starship, and more.
 - Enjoy the user-friendly interface and responsive design.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any enhancements or bug fixes.